fxos-components/serviceworkerware/README.md

 worker.use(mymiddleware);
 ```

-And that will make all request to be handled by your middleware.
+And that will allow your middleware to handle any requests.

-Also you can specify, paths and http verbs like:
+Also, you can specify paths and http verbs like:

 ```
 worker.post('/mypat/.*', mymiddleware);
 ```

 ## How I can write a middleware layer?
-As we will be handling more than just request, our middleware consist in an object that will handle the ServiceWorker events that is:
+As we will be handling more than just request, our middleware consists of an object that will handle the ServiceWorker events that is:

 ```
 {